-There are no exclusions under the Disability or Death Benefit of the Scheme.
-However, in some cases, membership may be offered with certain medical conditions excluded.
+There are no general exclusions under the Disability or Death Benefit of the Scheme.

 Please bear in mind that in some cases individual members may be accepted into the Scheme subject to exclusions in respect of specific conditions.

 Once an exclusion is applied, sick leave due to the excluded condition, including the calculation of the deferred period, cannot be included in relation to any aspect of the claim.